mendix/pluggable-widgets-tools/README.md

 ## Webpack extensibility
 To extend the current webpack configurations and add your own custom features, you can create a file inside the root of your project with the files `webpack.config.dev.js` or `webpack.config.prod.js` according to your necessity.
-To extends the current files you can add inside your custom file the following lines:
+To extend the current files you can add inside your custom file the following lines:

 For web and hybrid mobile apps
 ```javascript 1.6